farique1/msx-basic-dignified/README.md

 When the first long name is used with an `~` or on a `declare` line a new two letter variable is assigned to it, the next time it is used, even with the `~` the previous assignment is maintained.
 After it is assigned, a long name variable can be used without the `~` but a variable without the `~` that has not been previously assigned will not be converted, will not even generate any erros or warnings.
 Classic one and two letters variables can be used normally alongside long names ones, just be aware that the letters at the end of the alphabet are being used up and they may clash with the hard coded ones.
+The conversion will try to catch illegal variables when declared but is not always perfect so keep an eye on them.
+The MSX Syntax Highlight will show illegal variables on `declare` lines or when assigned with `~`.
 A summary of the long and short name associations can be generated on `REM`s at the end of the converted code.
-The conversion will try to catch illegal variables when declared but is not always perfect so keep an eye on them.
-The Syntax Highlight will show illegal variables on `declare` lines or when assigned with `~`.

 ```BlitzBasic
 declare food$, drink